-- 5 - Cycle the loop to the top of it's tuning range by pressing the Fast Tune "UP" button.
-The FREQ "UP" LED should light until the loop reaches the highest frequency and extinguish (approx. 20-45 seconds). release the "UP" button. - 6 Repeat the two previous steps using the Fine Tune "DOWN" and "UP" buttons.
+- 5 - Cycle the loop to the bottom of its tuning range by pushing in the Fast Tune "DOWN" button.
+The frequency "DOWN" LED should light until the loop reaches the end of the tuning capacitors rotation (20-45 seconds) and then extinguish.
+Release the "DOWN" button. - 6 - Cycle the loop to the top of its tuning range by pressing the Fast Tune "UP" button.
+The FREQ.
+"UP" LED should light until the loop reaches the highest frequency and extinguish (approx. 20-45 seconds).
+Release the "UP" button. - 7 - Repeat the two previous steps using the Fine Tune "DOWN" and "UP" buttons.
 The "DOWN" or "UP" LED should flash off and on while the loop is tuning then extinguish when the upper or lower tuning range is reached.